 Always use transparent backgrounds.

-When uploading monochrome icons or illustrations, always use the same color for all items in a set.
+When uploading monochrome icons or illustrations, always use the same color for all items in a pack.

-Use colors that fit the overall theme of the set (for example, Christmas icons could be red).
+Use colors that fit the overall theme of the pack (for example, Christmas icons could be red).

 All glyphs using the same color is the way to go.